connoraking/Spotify-YouTube-Multiavariate-Analysis/README.md

 ## Project Goal

-In this project we will seek to answer various questions via multivariate analysis.
-We will attempt to answer:
+In this project I will seek to answer various questions via multivariate analysis.
+I will attempt to answer:

-1. Can we predict the popularity of a song with the help of Spotify audio features?
+1. Can I predict the popularity of a song with the help of Spotify audio features?

-We will achieve this via *multiple multivariate regression analysis* and include a *bootstrap study* to calculate confidence intervals for the R-squared values.
+I will achieve this via *multiple multivariate regression analysis* and include a *bootstrap study* to calculate confidence intervals for the R-squared values.

 2. Are there differences in the means of the popularity variables between Album_types? (album, compilation, single)

-We will utilize *one-way MANOVA* and code from scratch.
+I will utilize *one-way MANOVA*

+## Project Detail

+Within the project I will perform EDA, Multiple Multivariate Regression, and a One-Way MANOVA.

+### Exploratory Data Analysis

+- I perfromed data wrangling and visualized the data with packages from `tidyverse` and `corrplot`.
+- I analyed the `NA` values and decided to remove them because they were a fraction of the data and were seemingly random.
+This allowed for easier analysis.
+- I plotted the distributions of the popularity/dependent variables and considered cleaning them via omitting outliers or a log-transformation.

 ## Results

 ### Multiple Multivariate Regression Analysis

-- **Model Performace**:  Despite performing transformations to improve the fit of our models, the R-squared values were low for the non-transformed model.
+- **Model Performace**:  Despite performing transformations to improve the fit of our models, the R-squared values

+re low for the non-transformed model.
 However, the R-squared values for our log-transformed model were very reasonable given the difficulty of the research question at hand.
 This result suggests our model does a reasonable job at explaining unexplained variance.

 - **Feature Importance**: `Danceability`, `Loudness`, and `Duration_ms` seemed to have a positive association with song popularity across all metrics (Views, Likes, Comments, Stream). `Energy`, `Speechiness`, `Acousticness`, `Instrumentalness`, `Liveness`, and `Valence` were negatively associated with song popularity across all metrics.